Research

 Most AI detection systems output probability scores: "87% likely AI-generated."
 These scores create several fundamental problems:

-- •Reproducibility failures: Many probabilistic systems produce different scores on repeated analysis of the same content, undermining forensic credibility.
+• Reproducibility failures: Many probabilistic systems produce different scores on repeated analysis of the same content, undermining evidence-based credibility.

 DetectX rejects probability-based outputs entirely.
 The system reports structural observations, not statistical inferences.